-NMFS is encouraged to develop stand-alone documentation of key data sources that inform assessments (e.g., descriptions of NMFS trawl and hook-and-line surveys) that can be incorporated by reference in stock assessments.
+NMFS is encouraged to develop stand-alone documentation of key data sources under its purview that inform assessments (e.g., descriptions of NMFS trawl and hook-and-line surveys) that can be incorporated by reference in stock assessments.
 Such documentation should include digital maps of the geographical areas covered by surveys.
-There should also be thorough stand-alone documentation of stock assessment software and associated analytical methods (e.g., the Vector Autoregressive Spatial Temporal (VAST) delta-GLMM model) that have been endorsed by the SSC.
-Such documentation can be incorporated by reference in stock assessments and will aid reviewers at STAR panels who may be unfamiliar with key data sources or modeling approaches and serves to maintain transparency in the STAR process.
+There should also be thorough stand-alone documentation of stock assessment software and associated analytical methods (e.g., the Vector Autoregressive Spatial Temporal (VAST) delta-GLMM model) that have been endorsed by the